Black Panther (film): Plot

-While Shuri heals Ross, T'Challa confronts Zuri about N'Jobu.
-Zuri explains that N'Jobu planned to share Wakanda's technology with people of African descent around the world to help them conquer their oppressors.
-As T'Chaka arrested N'Jobu, the latter attacked Zuri and forced T'Chaka to kill him.
-T'Chaka ordered Zuri to lie that N'Jobu had disappeared and left behind N'Jobu's American son N'Jadaka to maintain the lie.
-This boy grew up to be Stevens, a black ops U.S. Navy SEAL who adopted the name "Killmonger".
-Meanwhile, Killmonger kills Klaue and takes his body to Wakanda.
-He is brought before the tribal elders, revealing his identity to be N'Jadaka and stating his claim to the throne.
-Killmonger challenges T'Challa to ritual combat, where he kills Zuri, badly injures T'Challa, and hurls him over a waterfall to his presumed death.
-Killmonger ingests the heart-shaped herb and orders the rest incinerated, but Nakia extracts one first.
-Killmonger, supported by W'Kabi and his army, prepares to distribute shipments of Wakandan weapons to operatives around the world.
+While Shuri tends to Ross, T'Challa confronts Zuri about N'Jobu, since Erik wore a necklace that belonged to him.
+Zuri explains that N'Jobu had become disillusioned with Wakanda's isolationism and planned to share Wakanda's technology with people of African descent to help them overcome their oppressors, with Klaue's assistance.
+Before T'Chaka could apprehend N'Jobu, N'Jobu attacked Zuri, forcing T'Chaka to kill him.
+T'Chaka instructed Zuri to claim that N'Jobu had vanished and to leave behind N'Jobu's American son, N'Jadaka, to uphold the story.
+This boy grew up to become Erik, a U.S. black ops Navy SEAL who took on the nickname "Killmonger."
+Meanwhile, Killmonger kills Klaue and brings his body to Wakanda.
+He is presented before the tribal elders, revealing himself as N'Jadaka and asserting his claim to the throne.
+Killmonger challenges T'Challa to ritual combat and kills Zuri; without the powers of the heart-shaped herb, T'Challa is severely injured and presumed dead after Killmonger throws him over a waterfall.
+Killmonger ingests the heart-shaped herb and orders the rest to be incinerated, but Nakia manages to extract one.
+Killmonger, backed by W'Kabi and his army, prepares to distribute shipments of Wakandan weapons to operatives worldwide.

 Nakia, Shuri, Ramonda, and Ross flee to the Jabari Tribe for aid.
-They find a comatose T'Challa, rescued by the Jabari in repayment for sparing M'Baku's life.
-Healed by Nakia's herb, T'Challa returns to fight Killmonger, who dons his nanotech suit, similar to T'Challa's.
-W'Kabi and his army fight Shuri, Nakia, and the Dora Milaje, while Ross remotely pilots a jet and shoots down planes carrying vibranium weapons before they can leave Wakanda.
+They find a comatose T'Challa, rescued by the Jabari as repayment for sparing M'Baku's life.
+Healed by Nakia's herb, T'Challa returns to fight Killmonger, who also dons a nanotech suit similar to T'Challa's.
+W'Kabi and his army fight Shuri, Nakia, and the Dora Milaje while Ross remotely pilots a jet and shoots down the planes carrying vibranium weapons before they can leave Wakanda.
 M'Baku and the Jabari arrive to reinforce T'Challa.
 Confronted by Okoye, W'Kabi and his army stand down.
 Fighting in Wakanda's vibranium mine, T'Challa disrupts Killmonger's suit and stabs him.
-Killmonger refuses to be healed, choosing to die a free man rather than be incarcerated; T'Challa shows him the Wakanda sunset and Killmonger dies peacefully.
+Killmonger refuses to be healed, choosing to die as a free man rather than be incarcerated; T'Challa shows him the Wakanda sunset, and Killmonger dies peacefully.

 T'Challa establishes an outreach center at the building where N'Jobu died, to be run by Nakia and Shuri.
 In a mid-credits scene, T'Challa appears before the United Nations to reveal Wakanda's true nature to the world.
-In a post-credits scene, Shuri helps Bucky Barnes with his recovery.
+In a post-credits scene, Shuri helps Bucky Barnes with his rehabilitation.